 Other treatments may include:

-- Surgery to remove the cancer may be needed in some cases
+- Surgery to remove this type of cancer is not common, but may be needed in some cases.

 Having a child with cancer is one of the hardest things you will ever deal with as a parent.
 Explaining what it means to have cancer to your child will not be easy.
 You will also need to learn how to get help and support so you can cope more easily.